 - CMS does not allow you to charge MA members for missed appointments unless the member was aware of that policy

 You may collect payment from our commercial members for services not covered under their benefit plan, if you first get the member’s written consent.
 The member must sign and date the consent before the service is done.
 Keep a copy of this in the member’s medical record.
-The consent must include:
+If you know or have reason to suspect the member’s benefits do not cover the service, the consent must include:

 - An estimate of the charges for that service;

 - A statement of reason for your belief the service may not be covered; and

 - When we determine the planned services are not covered services, a statement that we have determined the service is not covered and that the member knows our determination, and agrees to be responsible for those charges.

 For MA members, in addition to obtaining the member’s written consent before the service is done, you must do the following: